Measuring inflaton couplings via dark radiation as $\Delta N_{\rm eff}$ in CMB: Inflation and Dark Radiation

 On the other hand, tensor-to-scalar ratio is defined as

 where the last relationship is only applicable in the case of slow-roll inflationary scenario.
-Now, bounds on the $(n_s, r)$ plane at $1-\sigma$ and $2-\sigma$ C.L. from \Planck2015~\cite{Planck:2015fie}, and combined \Planck2015+\BICEP2-\KeckArray2015 data ($\Lambda$CDM$+r$ model)~\cite{BICEP2:2018kqh} are shown in Fig.~\ref{Fig:Planck15+BK15-inflation-ns-r-bound} (shaded contours with green and purple color, with dashed-lines as periphery).
-In this work, we use deep colored region (inside) for $95\%$ ($1-\s$ C.L.) and light colored region (outside) for $68\%$ ($2-\s$ C.L.) observational contours.
+Now, bounds on the $(n_s, r)$ plane at $1-\sigma$ and $2-\sigma$ CL from \Planck2015~\cite{Planck:2015fie}, and combined \Planck2015+\BICEP2-\KeckArray2015 data ($\Lambda$CDM$+r$ model)~\cite{BICEP2:2018kqh} are shown in Fig.~\ref{Fig:Planck15+BK15-inflation-ns-r-bound} (shaded contours with green and purple color, with dashed-lines as periphery).
+In this work, we use deep colored region (inside) for $95\%$ ($1-\s$ CL) and light colored region (outside) for $68\%$ ($2-\s$ CL) observational contours.
 In addition, $n_s-r$ predictions for four single-field slow-roll inflationary models~\cite{Planck:2018jri,Barenboim:2019tux} are also shown in that figure.
-Two of these models have been disfavored at $95\%$ C.L. due to the smallness of the predicted value of $n_s$, while the predictions about the values of $n_s$ and $r$ from the other two models are still within the $95\%$ C.L. contour of \Planck2015-\BICEP2-\KeckArray2015 combined data.
+Two of these models have been disfavored at $95\%$ CL due to the smallness of the predicted value of $n_s$, while the predictions about the values of $n_s$ and $r$ from the other two models are still within the $95\%$ CL contour of \Planck2015-\BICEP2-\KeckArray2015 combined data \footnote{ See~\cref{NewBound} for updated bounds. }.
+The four inflationary models we study in this paper are quite distinct from each other.
+While the Starobinsky Inflation explains the exponential expansion during inflation based on geometry without resorting to any \bsm~field, another inflationary model knwon as the Natural Inflation is based on a well-motivated \bsm~particle physics theory of axion physics which solves the strong CP problem.
+Furthermore, Hilltop inflationary scenario approximately resembles to any inflationary scenario that occurs near the maximum of the potential.
+The radiative quantum correction to the self coupling of inflaton is captured within the framework of the Coleman-Weinberg inflation.
 In the following subsections, we discuss the slow roll inflationary scenario and prediction for $n_s,r$ for these four models.